 2. Look for Notification of Disbursement

-The school is required to notify your student in writing each time loan money is disbursed into the student's online billing account.
-This notice includes the loan amounts and exactly how and when they'll be received.
-If your student doesn't get this, or some of the information is incorrect, reach out to the school and inquire as soon as possible.
+The school is required to notify the student in writing each time loan money is disbursed into the student's online billing account.
+This notice includes the loan amounts and exactly how and when the loan will be received.
+It is important to ensure you receive this information each time you are expecting loan disbursements and also check that the information sent is correct.
 Otherwise the money may not be deposited on time, or you may end up falling short of funds.

 Once you receive the billing statement, go through it with a fine-tooth comb to check for any errors.
 Check to make sure all of the amounts for tuition, fees and room and board are correct.
 This should be done right away.
 If not, it could result in costly snags, which means extra calls and paperwork with the bursar's or financial aid office.

 The funds to pay your tuition will most likely come from several sources including financial aid, student loans, and savings.
 It's important to understand your school’s payment schedule so you can make sure your funding arrives before the payment deadline.